caiovictors/GameSalesFinder/README.md

 * Game best prices search
 * Wishlist services
 * Tests with Mockito
+* Functional tests with Karate on <a href="https://github.com/caiovictors/gamesalesfinder-functional-tests" target="_blank">this repository</a>

 ## ⚙ Installation and Running
 * Clone this repository